Face masks have been an essential tool throughout the COVID-19 pandemic in stopping the spread of the virus.

 - staff and visitors entering a high-risk setting, including:

 - residential accommodation facilities that support people who require frequent, close personal care and who are vulnerable to severe disease

-- staff who are providing a service to a person with a disability which is funded or provided:
+- staff providing a service to a person with a disability which is funded or provided:

-- under the National Disability Insurance scheme under the National Disability Insurance Scheme Act 2013 of the Commonwealth; or
+- under the National Disability Insurance Scheme (NDIS), or

-- by the ACT Government for the primary purpose of providing support to people living with disability, including the Special Needs Transport and Flexible Bus Service operated by the Transport Canberra and City Services Directorate.
+- by the ACT Government for the primary purpose of supporting people living with disability, for example, Special Needs Transport Service.

-- staff who are working for an in-home and community aged care provider including:
+- staff who are working for an in-home and community aged care provider.